programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 You may also be able to use a YouTube comment dataset not downloaded with YouTube Data Tools, however, you'll first need to ensure it is formatted the same way data downloaded with this tool would be (e.g., possibly reordering and re-naming columns).

-# Adding a Partisan Indicator
+## Adding a Partisan Indicator
-If using our data, you will also need to add a partisan indicator to the dataset.
+If using this lesson's data, you will also need to add a partisan indicator to the dataset.
 Because our illustrative project investigates comment discourse across left- and right-leaning video channels, this partisan indicator allows us to later visualize any differences in how video comments are scaled based on the ideological leanings and political affiliation of the video's creator.

 If using your own data, consider whether it would be useful to be able to visualize differences between groups of videos - such as  video channels, or other logical groupings of videos within your dataset.
 The code for creating an indicator is straightforward, simply create a new column and then specify which videos channels should be associated with each indicator value.

 ```
 all_data$partisan <- all_data$videoChannelTitle